Analytical comparison between X(3) and X(5) models of the Bohr Hamiltonian: Introduction

+where $\hat{T}_{tot}$ is the sum of the vibrational and the rotational kinetic energy operators, $\hat{Q}^{2}$ represents the angular momentum in the intrinsic frame of reference and $B$ is the mass parameter.
+The inverse $\beta$ square of the potential can be easily absorbed by the $\hat{T}_{rot}$ term leaving out the single free potential parameter, $\beta_{0}$, to play out in the phase shape transition.
+The two conditions attached to the potential are very important in the description of the energies and the phase shape transition of the nuclei.
+The one-parameter inverse square potential$^{14}$ chosen is of the form

-where $\beta_{0}$ is a variation parameter that changes the signatures of the nuclei, as it changes.
-It is expected that the solutions should shift forward as the $\beta_{0}$ shifts forward and solutions should shift backward as the $\beta_{0}$ shifts backward.
+where the free parameter, $\beta_{0}$, is also referred to as the variation parameter.
+It variation affects the shape phase transitions and the signatures of the nuclei.
+In a more simpler explanation, it is expected that the solutions should shift forward as the $\beta_{0}$ shifts forward and solutions should shift backward as the $\beta_{0}$ shifts backward.
 A typical inverse square potential is bound on the left and unbound on the right, and it has a minimum at some positive values of $\beta_{0}$ that forces the particles to infinity as $\beta_{0}\rightarrow 0$.
 As a result, the particle's energy states is one-sided, with energies escaping through the unbound side.
-The work is structured as follows: Section 2. presents the methodology and the solutions of $X(3)$ model via inverse square potential.
-These solutions are: the wave functions, the normalization constants and the energy eigenvalues.
-The $B(E2)$ transition rates are presented in Section 3.
-The analytical results, the numerical results, their applications in certain isotopes are presented and discussed in Section 4.
-The work is concluded and summarized in the Section 5.